dheerajchand/ubuntu-django-nginx-ansible/README.md

 ```

 ##Startup
 You will need to edit the vars.yaml file.
 This file contains the project name, usernames and passwords.
-Please set them according to your preferences.
+Please set them according to your preferences. ***THIS IS NON-DISCRETIONARY.
+Tomcat will not run correctly without this.***

 Start VM with Vagrant.
 This will use Ansible to install dependencies and run a script to set up virtual environment and pip requirements.
 ```